-Welcome to all who have come to worship in the Name of our Risen and Victorious Lord.
+Welcome to all who have gathered to worship in the Name of our risen and victorious Lord.
 On this Seventh Sunday of Easter, we joyfully affirm Christ’s resurrected presence among us in Word and Sacrament.
-We celebrate his presence in the bread and wine of The Eucharist for the forgiveness of our sins, the nurturing of our faith, and the strengthening of our lives for service.
-If you are a guest or visitor and have not done so already, please honor us by signing our Guest Book in the entrance hall of the church as you leave.
-If you have no church home of your own in the area, we invite you to make Grace Lutheran Church the center of your worship, learning, fellowship, and service.
-Pastor Jim or this morning’s lay assistant will be happy to answer any questions you may have concerning our parish.
+We celebrate his presence among us in the breaking of bread and wine in The Eucharist for the assurance of our forgiveness, the nurturing of our faith, and the strengthening of our lives for service in Christ’s Name.
+Guests and visitors, please honor us by signing our Guest Book in the entrance hall of the church as you leave this morning’s worship.
+If you have no church home of your own, we invite you to make Grace Lutheran Church the center of your worship, learning, fellowship, and service.
+After this morning’s worship, join us for a cup of coffee and let us become better acquainted with you as you get to know us better.
 Come to worship with us again and often!

 PRAYER BEFORE WORSHIP

 Lord, overtake our weakness with your power so that we may proclaim the saving Gospel to all nations.
 Remove from us all fear and doubt, and move us toward those who have not heard the story of your love; through your Son, Jesus Christ our Lord.
 Amen

 + The Order of Celebrating the Fifty Days of Easter +

 [Remembering our baptism, we gather in the Name of the Triune God to confess our sins and receive the assurance of our forgiveness as his people.]

 ORDER OF CONFESSION

 In the Name of the Father and of the ☩ Son and of the Holy Spirit.
 Amen

 When we were baptized, we died and were buried with Christ.